 Reading in depth in a selected field of history under the supervision of a faculty sponsor as preparation for an honors research paper.
 Preparation of an annotated bibliography and introduction to historical methodology.
-Prerequisite: Admission to the History Honors Program.
-Methodologically intensive.
+Note: Methodologically intensive.
+Prerequisite(s): Admission to the History Honors Program.